 MONTGOMERY, Ala.
-(AP) — A dozen men indicted in a multi-state dog-fighting investigation entered not guilty pleas at their arraignment Wednesday in Alabama.
+(AP) — A dozen men indicted in a multi-state dog-fighting investigation say they are not guilty.

 A magistrate judge set a Feb.
 10 trial date for the men, who are from Alabama, Georgia, Mississippi and Texas.

-During the hearing, federal prosecutor Clark Morris revealed that evidence in the three-year investigation includes wire taps from Alabama and Georgia.
+During a hearing, federal prosecutor Clark Morris revealed that evidence includes wire taps from Alabama and Georgia.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.